1.What are the requirements for admittance:

 4. Do you accept transfer credits?

-Generally, only 6 hours can be accepted for transfer credit.
-Dr. Suzanne Leland, the Director, will need to see your transcript, a syllabus and catalog description of credits you are wishing to transfer before she can make a decision about transfer credits.
+Only 6 hours can be accepted for transfer credit.
+Dr. Tom Barth, the Director, will need to see your transcript, a syllabus and catalog description of credits you are wishing to transfer before he can make a decision about transfer credits.

 5. Is the GRE something that can be waived?